FREE and Cheap Stuff to Do at Walt Disney World

 - Stroll from the Grand Floridian to the Wedding Pavilion and poke your head in.
 (Unless there’s a wedding in progress, of course!)

 - At Animal Kingdom Lodge, you can walk out to the viewing areas and see the exotic African animals roaming free.
-Note that the animals come out around dusk — you won’t see any during the day.
+Note that the largest number of animals come out around dusk — you might not see very many during the day.
 (Please keep in mind that hotel guests’ rooms open right out onto the viewing areas, so quiet is very much appreciated.)
 Additionally, MouseSavers.com reader Carl W notes: “at night a Disney cast member will be there for several hours with night vision glasses for very fun viewing of the animals” that can otherwise not be seen in the dark.

 - Cost for all of the above ideas: FREE.